-The book of Revelation concludes with an epilogue that recalls earlier promises to “overcoming saints” and reiterates warnings against faithlessness.
-It, again, summons the followers of the “slain Lamb” to render homage to God alone and calls for Jesus to “come quickly.”
+The Book of Revelation concludes with an epilogue that recalls the earlier promises to “overcoming saints,” reiterates warnings against faithlessness, summons believers to render homage to God alone, and calls for Jesus to “come quickly.”
 Testimony and assurances from uncontestable sources attest to the trustworthiness of the “words of the book,” which are “prophecy” and the “testimony of Jesus.”

 Continue reading EPILOGUE – REVELATION

-SYNOPSIS – New Jerusalem is populated fully in fulfillment of the covenant promises to Abraham – Revelation 21:24-22:5.
+New Jerusalem is populated fully in fulfillment of the covenant promise to Abraham to “bless all nations” – Revelation 21:24-22:5.

 Continue reading NEW JERUSALEM INHABITED

-SYNOPSIS – Following the final judgment, John sees the “holy city, New Jerusalem” descending to the earth – Revelation 21:1-8.
+Following the final judgment, John saw the “holy city, New Jerusalem” descending from heaven to the earth – Revelation 21:1-8.

-The next paragraph presents “New Jerusalem” to the reader and concludes the third literary division of the book – (Revelation 17:1–21:8).
-Having witnessed the destruction of “Babylon,” the “False Prophet,” the “Beast from the Sea,” and the “Dragon” – As well as the final judgment – John receives a vision of what awaits the faithful at the end of the age – “New Jerusalem descending from heaven to the earth.”
+The next paragraph presents “New Jerusalem” to the reader and concludes the third literary division of the book.
+Having witnessed the destruction of “Babylon,” the “False Prophet,” the “beast,” and the “Dragon,” John received the vision of what awaits the faithful at the end of the age – “New Jerusalem descending from heaven to the earth.”

-SYNOPSIS – Revelation looks forward to the reign of Jesus in the New Creation, a reality inaugurated by his Death and Resurrection – Revelation 3:14.
+Revelation looks forward to the undisputed reign of Jesus in the New Creation, a reality inaugurated by his Death and Resurrection.

-In Revelation, Jesus is declared the “beginning of the creation of God” in the letter to the church at Laodicea.
-In this context, the point is that in his Death and Resurrection he became the inaugurator of the New Creation.
-In the same sentence, and in the present tense, he is called the “Amen, the faithful and true witness” – Designations applied already to Christ in the prologue to the book.
+In Revelation, Jesus is declared to be the “beginning of the creation of God.”
+That is, in his Death and Resurrection, he became the inaugurator of the New Creation.
+The same passage calls him the “Amen, the faithful and true witness,” and in the present tense; he already possesses all of these attributes – (Revelation 3:14).